Sope (food): Memela

 Oaxacan memelas are a local name for the identical sopes served in other parts of Mexico, just made with different toppings.
 Memelas are corn masa cakes topped with beans, salsa, shredded cabbage, mole negro, guacamole, and cheese.
 Memelas have been served at Oaxacan/Mexican restaurants in the United States since the 1990s.
-In Puebla, they are often served by topping the fried masa with sauce - red sauce on one side and green sauce on the other side which is called estilo bandera.
+In Puebla, they are often served by topping the fried masa with sauce—red sauce on one side and green sauce on the other side, called estilo bandera.
 Instead of meat, memelas in Puebla are served with sour cream, crumbled cheese, and diced onions on top of the red and green sauces.

 Chalupa

 A chalupa is a tostada platter in Mexican cuisine, not a sope, but its preparation method is quite similar.
 It is a specialty of south-central Mexico, such as the states of Puebla, Guerrero, and Oaxaca.
 It is made by pressing a thin layer of masa dough around the outside of a small mold and deep frying to produce a crisp, shallow corn cup.
 It is filled with various ingredients such as shredded chicken, pork, chopped onion, chipotle pepper, red salsa, and green salsa.

 The chalupa is usually longer than a sope, resembling the canoe-like boat that is its namesake, although small versions (named chalupitas) are available in other regions.
-An Americanized form is sold in Taco Bell restaurants, filled with ground meat, steak, or chicken, (and even bacon has also been available in past limited offers) and topped with cheese, lettuce, sour cream, and salsa (also comes in Baja style, replacing the sour cream with a Baja sauce), resembles an American taco inside, but is wrapped with deep-fried wheat flatbread.
+An Americanized form is sold in Taco Bell restaurants, filled with ground meat, steak, or chicken, and topped with cheese, lettuce, sour cream, and salsa, resembling an American taco inside, but wrapped with deep-fried wheat flatbread.

 Salbutes and panuchos

-Yucatecan food is very different from what is traditionally referred to as "Mexican" food, as the cuisine from this region includes the local Mayan culture combined with an unusual (for the rest of the country) European cuisine influence.Salbutes and panuchos are the Yucatecan variant of the sope.
-Salbutes are soft, cooked tortillas with lettuce, tomato, turkey, and avocado on top.
-Panuchos feature tortillas partially fried as a sope base, but filled with black beans and topped with turkey or chicken, lettuce, avocado, and pickled onions.
+Yucatecan food is very different from what is traditionally referred to as "Mexican" food, as the cuisine from this region, primarily Belize, includes the local Mayan culture combined with an unusual (for the rest of the country) European cuisine influence.Salbutes are similar to sopes but are thinner, coloured and flavoured with recado rojo (achiote), and fried until crispy.
+Fillings may include beans, tomato, lettuce, avocado, or a meat, topped with a salsa.
+The word salbute comes from Yucatec Maya sáal meaning "light", and buut meaning "stuffed".Panuchos feature tortillas partially fried as a sope base, but filled with black beans and topped with turkey or chicken, lettuce, avocado, and pickled onions.
 Habanero chiles accompany most dishes, either in solid or puréed form, along with fresh limes or lime juice.